 Lantau Island Hike For Kids, Website

-Mui Wo (Discovery Bay) to Lantau With Kids, www.littlestepsasia.com/hong-kong/articles/play/family-hike-discovery-bay
+Mui Wo (Discovery Bay) to Lantau With Kids, Click Here

-What's nearby?
+What Is Nearby?
 So much!
-Go camping at Long Coast (advanced planning required), beach eats at Bathers, or ride bikes and enjoy vino at The China Club in Mui Wo.
+Go camping at Long Coast (advanced planning required), beach eats at Bathers, or ride bikes and enjoy vino at China Club in Mui Wo.
 There is also cultural fun on Lantau too with the Big Buddha and Tai O!

 Many first hikes happen on this popular Sai Kung trail, which offers up picturesque scenery while winding through a dense forest that passes by deserted traditional Hakka Chinese houses along the way.
 From Sai Kung town, take minibus NR29 to Sai Wan Pavilion and follow the signs pointing towards Sai Wan.
 It’s a flat road with a few inclines that is more suitable for active kids.
 Everyone will enjoy the white sand beach at the end of the hike.

-Tai Long Wan, www.littlestepsasia.com/hong-kong/articles/play/tai-long-wan.
+Tai Long Wan, click here.
 Food is available for order in Sai Wan and Tai Long Wan - so no need to pack a lunch!

-What is Nearby?
-Why not visit the secret Sheung Lok Stream waterfalls while you are there?
-Click here for our video and more information.
+What Is Nearby?
+Why not visit the secret Sheung Lok Stream And Sai Wan waterfalls while you are there?
+Click here for the article and VIDEO!

 The three-hour-long journey may seem daunting at first but the flat terrain winds through the Clear Water Bay Golf Course and offers pretty vistas that stretch out to Clear Water Bay and Sai Kung.
 Residents of Clear Water Bay know this hike well, and the added cultural value of a visit to Tin Hau temple makes the long hike worth it.
 Take the MTR to Cheung Kwan O and then minibus 103M along Clearwater Bay Road.